aws-samples/karpenter-blueprints/blueprints/update-nodes-with-drift/README.md

 ip-10-0-102-231.eu-west-2.compute.internal   Ready    <none>   51s     v1.30.2-eks-1552ad0
 ```

 You can repeat this process every time you need to run a controlled upgrade of the nodes.
+Also, if you'd like to control when to replace a node, you can learn more about [Disruption Budgets](//blueprints/disruption-budgets/).

 ## Cleanup
 To remove all objects created, simply run the following commands: